 3.3.5.2 Network entry phase

 During the network entry phase, the station should select its first slot for transmission in order to make itself visible to other participating stations.
-The first transmission of a Class A [mobile] station should always be the special position report (Message 3, see Fig. 12).
+The first transmission of a Class A [] station should always be the special position report (Message 3, see Fig. 12).

 figure 12